Originally published December 22, 2022. Updated November 25, 2024.

 Task List & Resources

 A task list and resources are essential components of any successful project.
-A task list outlines all the tasks that need to be completed to reach the project's objectives, while resources are the people, materials, and money required to complete the tasks.
+A task list outlines all the tasks that must be completed to reach the project's objectives, while resources are the people, materials, and money required to complete the tasks.

 Be sure to review the list of tasks and resources to ensure they are sufficient to complete the project.
-It’s also advisable to assign specific tasks to individuals to make sure everyone understands their roles and responsibilities.
-This will also help you create better-estimated schedules –which we will talk about next.
+It’s also advisable to assign specific tasks to individuals to ensure everyone understands their roles and responsibilities.
+This will also help you create better-estimated schedules, which we will discuss next.

 Project Schedule